How to delete Time Machine backups on Mac

 2. Do Time Machine local snapshots take up space on your Mac?

-3. How to remove Time Machine local snapshots
+3. How to delete Time Machine backups

 4. How to free up space on a Mac